 Ambassador Sapiro was instrumental in launching negotiations on a new Transatlantic Trade and Investment Partnership (TTIP) with the European Union, as well as securing strong bipartisan support for Congress’ approval of the U.S.-Colombia and U.S.-Panama trade agreements, integrating Canada and Mexico into the Trans-Pacific Partnership (TPP), strengthening U.S. economic engagement with the Middle East and North Africa, and improving U.S.-Russian trade and investment ties, among advancing other key issues.
 She served on the Board of Directors of the Overseas Private Investment Corporation (OPIC) and as a member of the Committee on Foreign Investment in the United States (CFIUS).

-Ambassador Sapiro served as Special Assistant to President Clinton and Counselor for Southeast European Stabilization and Reconstruction.
-In this capacity, she worked with USTR, other federal agencies and foreign governments to stabilize the region.
-Prior to her appointment, she served as Director of European Affairs at the National Security Council, developing and coordinating economic and security policies.
-She was also a member of the Secretary of State's Policy Planning Staff and worked in the Office of Legal Adviser.
-She helped negotiate the Peace Accords that ended the war in Bosnia and has represented the U.S. Government in numerous other complex negotiations.
-She is the recipient of two Superior Honor Awards from the Department of State.
+Ambassador Sapiro worked in the White House as Special Assistant and Counselor to President Clinton.
+She served as Director of European Affairs at the National Security Council, developing and coordinating security and economic issues.
+She joined the NSC from the State Department, where she worked on the Secretary’s Policy Planning Staff and in the Office of Legal Adviser, helping to negotiate the Dayton Peace Accords that ended the war in Bosnia.
+Ambassador Sapiro is the recipient of two Superior Honor Awards from the Department of State.